johnfouf/monetdb_federated_poc/README.md

 MySQL's python async client (https://github.com/aio-libs/aiomysql)
 4) Settings.py file needs a lot of refactoring.
 This contains the connections to the global/local nodes, the fault tolerance, the auto-reload etc.
 5) https://docs.google.com/document/d/1rgYoajy3LqJ5ogK8Dejkix-g6lqPwEZdLGOHvCidr9Q/edit in page 3 of this document the most major issues that need updates are described
 5) The library is as light as possible to support easy deployment.
-Only extremely necessary dependencies need to be installed.
+Only extremely necessary dependencies need to be installed (tornado, monetdb, numpy).
 The project is written mainly using the standard library.

 <br>